4.2.4.2 Laying out a Compound Curve

 Tie Gaps.
 Fill those gaps at the rail joiner with the replacement ties.

 Rail Gaps.
-There are NO rail gaps in the simple or compound curve.
+There are NO rail gaps in the compound curve.
 The rail gaps are located on the straight sections several inches on either side of the curve.

 No comments: